alljoyn/extras-webdocs/docs/learn/glossary.md

 Controllee; and discovered and displayed by a Controller.
 A device can have more than one, and can be defined on a per-language basis.

-NOTE TO TEAM:  I did not change the Controllee terms to Controllable in ANY documentation.
-Something that needs to be searched and replaced when it's been officially defined.

 [Learn more][controlpanel]